llvm-ml/llvm-ir-dataset-utils/docs/building_corpora.rst

 ------------------------------------------------

-To build a corpus from an individual description, run the following command from the root directory of this repoistory:
+To build a corpus from an individual description, run the following command from the root directory of this repository:

 .. code-block:: bash